JZamborain-Mason/ZamborainMasonetal_2023_ReefSustainability/README.md

 If you use this data or code please cite the paper accordingly.

 # System requirements
 All analyses were implemented in R (R version 4.2.1 (2022-06-23)).
 For the main analyses we used the RSTAN package.
 To account for methodological effects in our ecosystem response variables we used the brms package.
 Additional packages were used to re-arrange the data, perform sensitivity analyses, check model fit and visualization.
-Specific packages used can be found in code files (i.e.,  `ZamborainMason_ReefSustainability_REVISED.R`, `ZamborainMason_ReefSustainability_sp_specific_RESVISED.R`, and `ZamborainMason_ReefSustainability_workflow_REVISED.R`).
+Specific packages used can be found in code files (i.e.,  `ZamborainMason_ReefSustainability.R`, `ZamborainMason_ReefSustainability_sp_specific.R`, and `ZamborainMason_ReefSustainability_workflow.R`).

 # Installation guide
 If you haven't already, start by downloading R and RStudio on your computer.